Readme · Guides · Reference · Contributing

 pnpx license-checker > licenses.txt

-If the license for a package merely has a spelling or formatting difference from an existing entry
+If the license for a package has a spelling or formatting difference from an existing entry in the

-in the license-check GitHub workflow allow list, update the list and submit the change via pull
+license-check GitHub workflow allow list, update the list and submit the change via pull request.

-request.
-Otherwise, create an issue to receive further guidance from the maintainers.
+Otherwise, create an issue for further guidance from the maintainers.